 An endowment fund was established to provide an annual bursary in memory of Andrew O. Hebb BA 1925, LLM 1928.

 Eligibility: Awarded to an undergraduate law student from Atlantic Canada who demonstrates financial need.
-Application Type: See dal.ca/law/bursaries for more information Application Deadline: mid-October

 Kenneth R. and M. A. Joan Ives Bursary